 HOW TO KNOW WHICH SHAPE, SILHOUETTE, AND STYLE OF DRESS WILL FIT YOU BEST

-The four silhouettes (ball gown, sheath, princess cut and empire) all create varying visual effects on different body types.
-If you haven’t tried on wedding dresses before, it is recommended that you try on at least a shape, silhouette, and style you wouldn’t think of wearing.
-This will allow you to see which cut best complements the look and feel you are trying to evoke at your wedding.
+Definitely, there are four silhouettes, ball gown, sheath, princess cut, and empire, creating varying visual effects on different body types.
+Importantly if you haven’t tried on wedding dresses before.
+It is recommended that you try on at least a shape, silhouette, and style you wouldn’t think of wearing.
+This will allow you to see that stepping out of your comfort zone is ok.

 You can find all four silhouettes at Lily’s Bridal.
-Your personal stylist will help you determine the best silhouette for your shape.
+Also, your personal stylist will help you determine the best silhouette for your shape.

-The sheath is a form fitting dress that closely follows the line of the body.
-The skirt has either a slit in the front, side or back of the dress or can flare out into a trumpet or mermaid style to make walking easier.
+The most fitted style is the sheath, a form-fitting dress that closely follows the line of the body.
+The skirt has a slit in the dress’s front, side, or back or can flare out into a trumpet or mermaid style to make walking easier.
 Other names are Fit n Flare and Mermaid.

 Aline Gown/Princess Cut

-As you may know, the Princess cut, or A-line gowns have an A-shape, created by vertical seams running from the shoulders to a flared skirt, and are characterized by their narrow-at-the-top, wider at the bottom shape.
-This style of gown is designed to elongate the lines of the body, adding a classic elegance and an illusion of length.
+As you may know, the Princess cut, or A-line gowns, have an A-shape created by vertical seams running from the shoulders to a flared skirt and are characterized by their narrow-at-the-top, wider-at-the-bottom shape.
+This style is designed to elongate the lines of the body, adding classic elegance and an illusion of length.
 This dress doesn’t have a defined waistline.
 It fits through the torso and then flares out from the waist.

-Differing from the Aline cut, the empire has a high waisted seam just below the bustline that falls into a sheath or A-line skirt.
+Differing from the Aline cut, the empire has a high-waisted seam below the bustline that falls into a sheath or A-line skirt.
 The skirt begins 2 or more inches above the natural waistline and has a slender fit.
-This waist-minimizing cut allows extra room for brides who have tummy issues or are pregnant.
+This waist-minimizing cut allows extra room for brides with tummy issues or who are pregnant.